|

 after?

-created, plus sundry other issues were definitely creating fissures.
+internal stress this created, plus sundry other issues were definitely

-Mostly, I’d have to say we were all pretty burned out.
+creating fissures.
+Mostly, I’d have to say we were all pretty burned

-doesn’t hide from the fact that he sees your leaving and the way it
+Certainly Midge doesn’t hide from the fact that he sees your leaving and

-happened as wrong – you must have felt pretty angry at the time?
-And quite
+the way it happened as wrong – you must have felt pretty angry at the

-been writing music scores and have been taking some acting roles and
+have been writing music scores and have been taking some acting roles

 I didn’t do anything much immediately, I was still in shock.
 I got back